camillechj/peas-andlove/Jenny's Lab Notebook.md

 * Used wide end of 1mL pipette tips to dig into the agar until it touches the lid, then lifted pipette tip out to pick up agar with mycelium
 * placed pipette tip onto the cut stem

+_Date: October 13, 2020_

+**Actions:**
+* Took two leaves and placed in NaCl solution (5g/L)
+* Took two leaves and placed into petri dishes.
+Placed a plug of agar containing mycelium onto the leaves
+* Pre-germinated seeds for the WMN straw test lines by wrapping seeds in wet paper towel and placing into plastic bags.

+_Date: October 14, 2020_

+**Actions:**
+* Measured pH of leaves placed in 5g/L NaCl solution using the sensors connected to the Arduino.
+Obtained variable results.

+_Date: October 15, 2020_

+**Actions:**
+* Conducted second measured pH of leaves placed in 5g/L NaCl solution using the sensors connected to the Arduino.
+Obtained similar variable results.
+* Took two leaves and placed in higher concentration NaCl solution (50g/L)

+_Date: October 16, 2020_

+**Actions:**
+* Started the official WMN straw test.
+Used experimental design indicated in the protocol.
+Please see the Excel spreadsheet titled "exp-design.xlsx" for details.
+* Seeds were placed into 5" pots, allowing for 3 reps.
+Pots were placed in the growth chamber (23 deg C; 90% humidity; 14 hour days).

+_Date: October 17, 2020_

+**Actions:**
+* Performed straw test evaluations.
+Please see Excel spreadsheet titled "straw-test-priliminary.xlsx" for details.
+Average score was 3.55